40 Class B Credits Are Required per Four-Year Cycle

 Class B Criteria

 Unlike Class A credits, Class B credits do not require prior approval and do not require an assessment.
-They are activities that do at least one of the following:
+They are activities that must accomplish one of the following:

 - Enhances knowledge of anesthesia practice

 - Supports patient safety

 - Fosters understanding of the broader health care environment

 Class B Credit Examples